Assistant Professor -

 1 Postdoctoral positions in epitaxy growth of 2D TMDs and heterostructures

 2D Materials Lab at the UTokyo has 1 opening for postdoctoral researcher in the area of epitaxy growth of van der Waals heterostructures via CVD, MOCVD and MBE.
-The 2D Materials Lab leads a cross-disciplinary program in transfer-free epitaxy growth, atomic-scale engineering and wafer-scale integration of 2D materials for transistors and memories.
+The 2D Materials Lab leads a cross-disciplinary program in transfer-free epitaxy growth, atomic-scale engineering and wafer-scale integration of 2D p-type materials for transistors and memories.

 What you will do: